dmichaels/PixelBabel/README.md

 - dev-20250530
   Latest development.
 Starting actual implementation of Game of Life in more detail now that the basics the the CellGrid stuff is in pretty good shape.
+Things that are working:
+  - panning (scaled and unscaled)
+  - zooming (scaled and unscaled)
+  - unscaled during zooming
+  - clicking/selecting
+  - selecting while dragging
+  - game-of-life cell logic
+  - still need to separate out better so game-of-life code more cleanly or more to the point separate out the cell-grid-view code into reusable package